This page contains guidance on the UKRI Open Access Policy for peer reviewed research articles.

 If you have any questions, please contact eprints@soton.ac.uk

-Journal article publishing routes for the new policy, for articles submitted from April 2022: open access is required at the point of publication, using either Route 1 or Route 2.
+Open access is required by UKRI at the point of publication, using either Route 1 or Route 2.

 UKRI are supplying institutions with a block grant to support publication in fully open access journals where a reasonable fee for open access is charged.
 Please apply prior to submission so that we can guarantee the funds: http://go.soton.ac.uk/asc